Claiming Business Expenses

 The way you claim capital allowances depends on your business structure.
 Here’s a basic overview:

-- Limited companies: Claim on your Company Tax Return.
-You’ll need to include a separate capital allowances calculation.
+• Limited companies: Claim on your Company Tax Return.
+You’ll need to include a separate calculation of capital allowances.

 Business Mileage